-'''

-$ pcluster ssh --cluster-name pcluster -i ~/path/to/keyfile.pem
+\$ pcluster ssh --cluster-name pcluster -i ~/path/to/keyfile.pem

-'''

 At this point, your cluster is set up and you can use it like any other HPC.
-Your next steps will be building_gchp_dependencies followed by the normal instructions found in the User Guide.
+Now you can create a run directory by running the createRunDir.sh command.
+Your next steps will be following the normal instructions found in the User Guide.